Vandhana-Mohan/budget-tracker-app-frontend/README.md

 - Deleting a transaction
 - Showing all transactions
 - Simple and easy-to-use interface
-- About us page
+- Interactive pages
 - Footer with social media icons
 - Responsive to all devices

 ### Completed Stretch Goals

    - Trello board
    - Read me for front end and back end
    - Added Google font
    - Changed favicon
    - Changed title
    - Added Tailwind Css
    - Make categories a select HTML element
    - Allow user to add new category
    - Display the bank account total, deposits, withdrawals in navbar other than index
    - Add helpful errors to users when invalid data
    - Use the date object for the date, instead of just a string.
    - Format Date, capitalize name
    - use checkbox to track if withdraw or deposit
    - validations in back end and front end
-- add about us page, contact us page, header, footer, social media
+   - add about us page, contact us page, header, footer, social media icons for interaction

 ## Skills